scottleedavis/cozyish/README.md

 ![](cozyish.png)

 ### Concept
-The crawler searches a site url for all png & jpg images and index's them against the api.
+* The crawler searches a site url for all png & jpg images and index's them against the api.
+* The video node converts video streams to indexed jpg images.

 The images are then stored, analyzed, classified and cached.
-The resultant object can be queried, and the final image downloadable. e.g.
+The resultant objects can be queried, and the final image downloadable. e.g.
 ```json
 {
     "exif": [